JaneliaSciComp/Neuroptikon/Source/Documentation/Source/Scripting/Network.rst

 Networks keep track of changes made to them relative to the last time they were saved.

-.. automethod:: Network.Network.Network.setModified
+.. automethod:: network.network.Network.setModified
-.. automethod:: Network.Network.Network.isModified
+.. automethod:: network.network.Network.isModified